-Atlanta Alimony Lawyers
+Atlanta Georgia Alimony Attorneys

 Alimony is financial support paid to a spouse for his or her maintenance.
 It is not the same as child support.
 Alimony can be agreed upon or awarded on a temporary or permanent basis, and it can take on a variety of forms.
 Unlike child support, there is no mathematical formula for calculating alimony.